Protein Peanut Butter Apple Crunch

 Wraps like these are the ultimate fusion snack, bringing the classic American combo of peanut butter and apples into a modern quick lunch.
 Pinwheel format started with party sandwiches, and rolling up fillings gives both fun texture and easy eating, especially for kids.

 A plate of food with a pastry and a fruit.
-Save This
+Save It

 A plate of food with a pastry and a fruit. | zetluna.com